reflectoring/reflectoring.github.io/content/blog/2024/2024-06-11-java-functional-interfaces.md

 }
 ```

 Did you notice that the bytecode starts with a `invokedynamic` call?
 Imagine it as a call to a unique factory method.
 This method returns an instance of a type that implements `Runnable`.
-Compiler does not define the specific type in the bytecode and knowing the exact type is not important.
+The compiler does not define the specific type in the bytecode and knowing the exact type is not important.
 It generates the type at runtime when needed, not during compilation.

 - **Compilation**: When we compile the code, the Java compiler transforms the lambda expression into a form that the Java Virtual Machine (JVM) can understand.
 Instead of generating a new anonymous inner class, the compiler uses a technique called *invokedynamic* introduced in Java 7.